memo-567/geogram/docs/security-settings.md

 - **Minimum**: `5.0` meters (very precise)
 - **Maximum**: `100000.0` meters (100 km, very private)

-The slider in the UI uses a logarithmic scale for better UX across the wide range.
+The slider in the UI uses a bilinear-logarithmic scale with 25km at the center position (0.5).
+This ensures the default city-level privacy is exactly at the middle of the slider.

 **Privacy levels:**
 | Distance | Privacy Level | Description |